PamAnalyst/Google-Data-Analytics-Capstone-Project/README.md

 ```
 </details>

-When analysing total trips by day, we can see that members tend to ride more during weekdays, especially on Thursdays, Wednesdays, and Tuesdays, whereas casual bikers prefer Saturdays, Sundays, and Fridays.
+When analysing **total trips by day**, we can see that members tend to ride more during weekdays, especially on Thursdays, Wednesdays, and Tuesdays, whereas casual bikers prefer Saturdays, Sundays, and Fridays.

 ![trip count by weekday](Images/05_weekday_trip_count.jpeg)